Git, Claude Code, and why a designer should care

 Does this block content?
 Compete with the nav?
 Break on a slow connection?
 Rule out candidates that break the host page.

-When the TJUG team ran through these three questions, the answer was surprising.
-The most visually striking variants — Neon, Ambient Hero, Split Gradient — were impressive as hero surfaces, but the home page already had a hero.
+When we ran through these three questions for the TJUG case study, the answer was surprising.
+The most visually striking variants - Neon, Ambient Hero, Split Gradient - were impressive as hero surfaces, but the home page already had a hero.
 What was missing was a low-friction, dismissible signal above the nav.
 That is V8, the Announcement Strip.

 You do not have to pick just one